 Open enrollment or open admissions colleges reduce their admission criteria to just a high school diploma or GED equivalent.
 Additional requirements are more streamlined: placement tests, application forms and fees, proof of high school graduation, and additional English proficiency testing for international students.

 Generally speaking, community colleges retain open admissions, as their main goal is to make associate-level education accessible to all students.
 A few universities follow this same philosophy as well, in addition to some veteran-friendly schools that waive strict requirements.

 If there are more applicants than there are seats, some schools may have limited space.

 Benefits of Open Enrollment

 There are a lot of benefits to entering an open enrollment program.
 These schools are typically more affordable than those with more restrictive admissions policies.
 With open enrollment, the competitive component of the admissions process is practically nonexistent.
 In a sense, you don’t have to “pay” to compete before you even get to the classroom.
 When you don’t have to worry about which schools are going to reject or accept you based on your test scores, a lot of the anxiety involved in the application process goes away.

-Many students in open enrollment schools find that they actually thrive in a non-competitive environment where rivalry doesn’t exist between peers.
+Many students in open-enrollment schools find that they actually thrive in a non-competitive environment where rivalry doesn’t exist between peers.
 A degree earned online from an accredited school is just as effective as a degree earned through traditional methods.
-Ultimately, it isn’t how long it takes for you earn the degree, but what you get out of the experience that counts.
+Ultimately, it isn’t how long it takes for you to earn the degree, but what you get out of the experience that counts.